cali-li/BreakBuddy/readme.md

 A friendly Electron app that reminds you to take healthy breaks during your work sessions.

+**Update:**

+- v1.0.2: fixed the issue with minimize the app. force the window to be on top of the screen during resting phase.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>